 Parking Fee (Education Code Section 76360)

 Students are required to register the vehicle they wish to park on campus.
 Vehicles are registered at the beginning of each semester.
-New parking permits/decals of a different color will be issued each semester.
+New parking permits/decals of a different color will be issued each term.
 One parking permit/decal is issued for each registered vehicle upon payment of the parking fee.
 Daily parking tickets are available at the ticket dispenser machines located on all student lots, and the permit shall be displayed on the dashboard on the driver's side.

-Parking fees for disabled students with current DMV placard may be waived by the College Vice President of Student Services based on financial need.

-Enforcement of parking rules and regulations shall begin the third week of instruction of each semester and tickets will be issued for violators.

 Health Fee (Education Code Section 76355)